Papooch/cookie-cutter-generator/README.md

 * `input_file-output.stl` - the generated STL model ready for 3D printing

 ## Docker
 A Dockerfile to build a Ubuntu image with all the necessary tools is provided, so you don't have to install anything on your machine.
-The size of the built image is about
+The built image is about 1 GB in size.

 Build it with the following command
 ```bash